hiranvjoseph/SQL-Data-Analysis-Repository/Automobile_Analysis/readme.md

-# Sales Data Analysis with SQL
+# Automobile Data Analysis with SQL

-Welcome to the Sales Data Analysis project!
-This repository contains a comprehensive SQL analysis of sales data.
+Welcome to the Automobile Data Analysis project!
+This repository contains a comprehensive SQL analysis of Automobile data.
 The dataset includes various attributes related to automobiles.
 In this README, you will find a dataset description, a list of 30 meaningful questions, and their SQL-based answers.

 ## Dataset Description